Extended Hamilton-Lagrange formalism and its application to Feynman's path integral for relativistic quantum physics: Examples of extended Hamilton-Lagrange systems

 In matrix form, the transformation rules for the space-time coordinates, $\bQ$ and $T$, are

 The corresponding linear relation for the kinetic momentum vector $\bp_{\rk}$ and the kinetic energy $\Hv_{\rk}$ is

-If we replace the kinetic momenta with the canonical momenta according to Eq.~(\ref{p-em}), it is not astonishing to find that the external potentials obey the same transformation rule as the momenta,
+If we replace the kinetic momenta with the canonical momenta according to Eq.~\!(\ref{p-em}), it is not astonishing to find that the external potentials obey the same transformation rule as the momenta,

-We easily convince ourselves that the transformation~(\ref{lorentz-rules1}) preserves the constraint (\ref{constraint-lag}) that equally applies for a particle in an external potential.
-Correspondingly, the transformation (\ref{lorentz-rules2}) preserves the constraints (\ref{constraint-em}).
+We easily convince ourselves that the transformation~(\ref{lorentz-rules1}) preserves the condition (\ref{constraint-lag}) that equally applies for a particle in an external potential.
+Correspondingly, the transformation (\ref{lorentz-rules2}) preserves the conditions (\ref{constraint-em}).
 As a consequence, we have established the important result that the extended Hamiltonian $H_{\e}$ from Eq.~(\ref{h1-em2}) is also preserved under Lorentz transformations

 This is in agreement with the general canonical transformation rule for extended Hamiltonians from Eq.~(\ref{F1})

 According to the subsequent rule for the conventional Hamiltonians, $H$ and $\HC$, from Eq.~(\ref{canham1}), and $\partial T/\partial t=\gamma$, we find